 Create Area Activities

 Set a time for all cabins from your area to meet at the pool, the soccer field, the whiffle ball field.
 Have a “biggest splash” contest.
 Play guys vs. girls or leaders vs. kids.
 Create your own photo scavenger hunt around camp.

 At a meal, ask kids what they want to do and make a plan for later that day.
 Let a different person pick each day’s activity.

 Even if you’re not an expert at something, give it a try.
 Try playing nine holes of Frisbee golf with a cabin of girls, and someone might discover they like it.

 Get Together For “Bonus” Cabin Times

-If you’ve got eighth grade girls, they love to talk.
-Use the time to talk about drinking, dating and other specific topics.
+If you have eighth-grade girls, they love to talk.
+Use the free time to continue cabin time discussions.